Skip to main content

 Route Groups

 Route groups wrap related routes without affecting the URL.
-Parenthesized folder names like (auth) and (marketing) organize code while keeping paths clean:
+Parenthesized folder names like (authenticated) and (unauthenticated) organize code while keeping paths clean:

 Server and Client Boundaries